 If you think about it, isn't that what we always want when we are going through the hard stuff.
 I have thought many times in life, “I just want things back to the way they used to be.”
 Was that really what I wanted?
 I thought it was, but as I think it through, who I was before wasn't really the person I wanted to go back to.

 There have been a few major life circumstances in my life, and when I was pretty down, I wished for things to go back to the way they used to be.
-I couldn't see what was happening in the moment as an opportunity for God to use me in some way.
+I couldn't see what was happening at the moment as an opportunity for God to use me in some way.
 I mean, who does?

 In the midst of pain from the loss of my brother, I was not that person declaring that God has a plan and I can’t wait to see how he grows me from this painful experience.
 I don’t think so.
 That Webster’s definition of Restoration made sense then though.
 I wanted things to back to the way they were in the moment.
 Where my heart didn't ache, and I could go through a day without carrying around the weight of grief on me.

 I was in total control of my life, my family, my stuff, you name it!
 I was responsible for everything we had done in life thus far.
 Then, on that fateful day, my control was ripped away from me and I learned real quick that I was not in control and never had been.
-It took awhile, but the day finally came, where I realized just that.
+It took a while, but the day finally came, where I realized just that.
 It’s not up to me; God was the one in control.
 As much as I wanted to go back, God never intended for me to return to who I was.

-Then I think about addiction, and how much I wanted to go back to drinking like a “normal” person, when I was trying to quit abusing alcohol.
+Then I think about addiction, and how much I wanted to go back to drinking like a “normal” person when I was trying to quit abusing alcohol.
 Who was that girl?
 I don’t think she ever drank like a normal person.
 The addiction was always there, I just didn't realize it until I was in so deep I couldn't see what life looked like without it.

 Now, let’s look at the Biblical meaning of Restoration.

 It starts out the same as Webster’s, but there is an add on.
-The Bible says, when something is restored it always grows, multiplies or improves, so that it’s final condition is superior to its original state.
+The Bible says when something is restored it always grows, multiplies or improves so that it’s final condition is superior to its original state.

 The Bible gives a great example of this in the book of Job as well.